andrei0x309/svelte-kit-supa-blog/README.md

-# Svelte Kit & supaBase blog - blog.flashsoft.eu
+# Svelte Kit & SupaBase blog - `blog.flashsoft.eu`

 ## Description

-This is a fast lightweight blog/blog-engine source and can be used by anyone, with small adjusments, to config and its code.
+This is a fast lightweight blog/blog-engine source and can be used by anyone, with small adjustments, to config and its code.

 It is based on Svelte Kit and SupaBase.